ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Aquator/5th Level/Flood.md

 	- 5 turns.
 - **Effects**:
 	- You choose a room within range, water pours out of that point at a constant rate of 20% the volume of the room it occupies per turn for 5 turns.
 This has a limit of 3000L of water per turn.
-		- An open door extends what is considered a room for this spell.
+		- An open door extends what is considered a room for this psycast.
 - **Upcasting:**
 	- You may upcast this psycast.
-For every 28 psyfocus spent above the normal cost for this psycast, an additional 10% water is generated per turn by this spell.
+For every 28 psyfocus spent above the normal cost for this psycast, an additional 10% water is generated per turn.